julioespin/julioespin.github.io/Python_Engineering_Project.md

 ### Basic Analysis and Cleanup

-For an initial anlysis of the data, I am curious to know how many rows and columns of data we have.
+For an initial analysis of the data, I am curious to know how many rows and columns of data we have.

 <img src="images/Python_Engineering_Project_shape.png"/>